SaraiHrinsinMA490/eportfolio-saraihrinsin/_posts/2010-02-05-post-quote.md

   - quote
 ---

-> Only one thing is impossible for God: To find any sense in any copyright law on the planet.
+> "Pure Mathematics Is, In Its Way, The Poetry Of Logical Ideas."

-> <cite><a href="http://www.brainyquote.com/quotes/quotes/m/marktwain163473.html">Mark Twain</a></cite>
+> <cite><a href="https://www.doonschool.com/pure-mathematics-is-in-its-way-the-poetry-of-logical-ideas-albert-einstein/#:~:text=ideas%27%20Albert%20Einstein-,%27Pure%20Mathematics%20is%2C%20in%20its%20way%2C%20the%20poetry,of%20logical%20ideas%27%20Albert%20Einstein">Albert Einstein</a></cite>